-In SimaPro, the software is separate from the database.
-Thus a SimaPro update consists of an update of the software components, in addition to an update of the database contents with additional steps like appending substance and replacement of processes.
+In SimaPro desktop, the software is separate from the database.
+Thus, a SimaPro desktop update consists of an update of the software components, in addition to an update of the database contents with additional steps like appending substance and replacement of processes.
 Only after you have done both the software and the database part, will you have completed the update.Please note that every update is unique and may contain special instructions for that particular update, so please make sure to go through the relevant update instructions carefully.The frequently asked questions below provide a better understanding of what to expect after an update:

 - What if I only update the software?